rafeyhusain/tekla/2025/README.md

 - **StartX, StartY, StartZ**: Start point coordinates of the part.
 - **EndX, EndY, EndZ**: End point coordinates of the part.
 - **Comment**: Any custom comment from a UDA (optional).
-- **Selected**: *(Initially blank)* – to be filled by the user in Excel later.
-If filled (e.g., "Yes"), the part is considered selected for connection creation in Macro 2.